SauloAssisEngMec/mongodb-backup/README.md

 1 - AWS cLi
 2 - install mongodump and restore, but first you can check if already theres this libs using "mongodump --version".
 Maybe mongodump tools comming with mongodb install, but in some versions did not.
 See more about this tools in the section below.
+3 - here we will use crontab (cron jobs)

 [install aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)